-My Twitter and Facebook feeds have been full of statuses lately about people either putting their heating on or debating whether or not they should.
+This time of year my Twitter and Facebook feeds are full of statuses about people either putting their heating on or debating whether or not they should.
 I started thinking about why a simple thing such as when or if to turn a thermostat on had become such a hot topic of discussion.

 I think the biggest problem when deciding to switch it on are the feelings of guilt that come along with the decision.
 The last few years have seen huge rises in the cost of fuel and I think this has led to us all changing our ways when it comes to heating our homes.
 It makes me so sad that some people are forced to choose between buying food or heating their homes.

-I thought I would share with you five practical ideas that might help you keep that thermostat off or at least on very low for a little longer.
+I thought I would share with you five simple and practical frugal ideas that might help you keep that thermostat off for as long as possible.
+Here are 5 ways to keep warm in your house without heating.

-We have laminate flooring downstairs which gets really cold during the winter.
+As your extremities are the first thing to feel cold I always try to focus on these areas first.
+We have laminate flooring throughout the downstairs which gets really cold during the winter.
 We don’t have the funds for carpet at the moment so we decided to invest in two warm fluffy rugs.
-We shopped around for bargains.
-Places like Dunelm and Home Style are fantastic for bargains.
+We shopped around for bargains, using discount retailers and comparing prices online to find the best deal.
+You could try Facebook market pages and thrift stores if you don’t mind buying second hand.

 Keep It Hot

 Another simple but obvious idea is keeping yourself topped up with warm drinks.
-Investing in thermos mugs is a great idea too.
-If you don’t like tea or coffee you could try hot chocolate, warm milk or a Horlicks.
+Investing in a thermos mug is a great idea too.
+If you don’t like tea or coffee you could try hot chocolate, warm milk, Horlicks or Ovaltine instead.

 I’m not just talking about donning your get fit kit and running round the block.
-Anything that gets your blood pumping like vigorous housework or chasing the kids around the house will get you warm in no time.
+Anything that gets your blood pumping.
+A vigorous session of housework or chasing the kids around will get you warm in no time.
+You could swap the gym for a workout at home, not only will it keep you fit it will also raise your temperature.

 Blag Warmth For Free

-This is a cheeky suggestion but you could always pop round to a friend or neighbours for a brew and steal some of their warmth for a while.
-You could even sneak your thermos of coffee into the library and read the morning papers and enjoy the heating as a bonus.
+Not technically about being warm in your own house and a bit of a cheeky suggestion, but you could always pop round to a friend or neighbours for a brew and steal some of their warmth for a while.
+You could even sneak your thermos of coffee in to the library and read the morning papers and enjoy their heating as a bonus.